 - Once I've submitted my verification documents and tax documents, I'm done, right?

 - What if I wasn't required to file a tax return?

 - How do I know who to include in the household on my verification documents?

 - My parents are divorced.
 Am I required to submit my step-parent's information for verification even if they don't support me financially?

 If your application is selected, you are required to submit several official documents as indicated below.
 Please submit all documentation at the same time and write your name and myUTSA ID at the top of every document.
-Documentation submitted by fax cannot be accepted.
-You may submit verification documents to us via US mail, drop box or in person at Financial Aid and Enrollment Services.
+Documentation submitted by fax or e-mail cannot be accepted.
+You may submit verification documents to us via US mail, drop box or in person at the One Stop Enrollment Center.
 Please use our Verification Frequently Asked Questions below for additional information and instructions on submitting a verification packet.

 IRS Data Retrieval Tool (DRT)